What To Do If You Have Tooth Pain

 A dentist can determine the exact cause after an examination and diagnostics.

-What you can do before the visit
+What to avoid before the visit

 When to see a dentist